Health and Medicine

 Connection to STS

 The topic of rheumatoid arthritis connects to science and technology because scientific research plays a crucial role in developing new treatment options and improving patient outcomes.
 Advances in understanding the underlying mechanisms of the disease have led to the creation of targeted biologic therapies that can better manage symptoms and slow disease progression.
 Ongoing studies continue to explore potential treatments, offering hope for more effective and personalized care in the future.
 This is connected to society because improved treatment options can significantly enhance the quality of life for individuals living with rheumatoid arthritis.
-As patients experience fewer symptoms and more manageable disease progression, they are able to maintain their independence and productivity, which can reduce healthcare costs and lessen the economic burden on families and communities.
+As patients experience fewer symptoms and more manageable disease progression, they can maintain their independence and productivity, which can reduce healthcare costs and lessen the economic burden on families and communities.
 Additionally, these advancements contribute to increased awareness and understanding of the condition, fostering a more supportive and inclusive society.

 Treatments for Rheumatoid arthritis

 There are a variety of different treatment options for Rheumatoid arthritis.
-These include medications, lifestyle changes therapies, or even surgery.
+These include medications, lifestyle changes, therapies, or even surgery.
 While there is no known cure for Rheumatoid Arthritis, treatment typically aims to reduce inflammation, manage pain, and slow the progression of the disease.
-This helps to minimize joint damage and improve physical function and quality of life.
+This helps to minimize joint damage and improve physical function and quality of life (Johns Hopkins, 2020).
 The most common treatment used is medications.
-The medications can be broken down into three types: non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids and disease modifying anti-rheumatic drugs (DMARDs).
+The medications can be broken down into three types: non-steroidal anti-inflammatory drugs (NSAIDs), corticosteroids, and disease-modifying anti-rheumatic drugs (DMARDs).
 Non-steroidal anti-inflammatory drugs (NSAIDs) are known for reducing inflammation, which reduces pain and improves function.
-Common examples of these are aspirin, ibuprofen, naproxen and more.
-High doses of these are typically necessary to decrease inflammation but once they are taken they can have an anti-inflammatory effect within hours.
-Gastrointestinal disturbance is the most common side effect but it can also impair renal function and increase blood pressure.
+Common examples of these are aspirin, ibuprofen, naproxen, and more.
+High doses of these are typically necessary to decrease inflammation, but once they are taken, they can have an anti-inflammatory effect within hours.
+Gastrointestinal disturbance is the most common side effect, but it can also impair renal function and increase blood pressure (Johns Hopkins, 2020).
 Corticosteroids have both anti-inflammatory and immunoregulatory activity.
 They can provide rapid relief from pain and swelling, making them particularly useful during disease flares or when initiating treatment.
-They can be given orally, intravenously, intramuscularly, or can be injected directly into the joint.
-Some examples are prednisone, methylprednisolone and Medrol.
+They can be given orally, intravenously, intramuscularly, or injected directly into the joint.
+Some examples are prednisone, methylprednisolone, and Medrol.
 While corticosteroids can be effective in controlling symptoms, they are typically prescribed at the lowest effective dose (5 to 10 mg daily) for the shortest duration necessary to minimize potential side effects.
-Side effects of taking these are weight gain, increased fat deposition around the face, redness of the face, increased blood pressure, increased blood sugar, and more.
-In many cases, corticosteroids are used in conjunction with disease-modifying antirheumatic drugs (DMARDs) to enhance overall treatment efficacy and maintain long-term disease control.
-Disease-modifying antirheumatic drugs (DMARDs) work by modifying the underlying disease process, rather than just treating symptoms, to slow down the progression of RA and prevent joint damage.
-The two types of DMARDs are traditional (synthetic) and biologic.
-Traditional (synthetic) DMARDs have been around for much longer than biologic DMARDs.
-These include Methotrexate, Sulfasalazine, Hydroxychloroquine, JAK inhibitors and more.
-Biologic DMARDs are much newer and were made using biotechnology.
-They target the specific molecules that cause inflammation in your joints.
-They are seen as more effective because they attack the cells at a more specific level.
-Biologics tend to work rapidly – within two to six weeks.
-These include TNF inhibitors, B-cell inhibitors, T-cell inhibitors and more.
-DMARDs are typically recommended to older patients before the other medications because they want to target the spots of inflammation as quickly and directly as possible.
-Lifestyle changes that help reduce some of the symptoms of rheumatoid arthritis include diet changes, regular exercise, adequate rest, stress reduction and more.
-Therapies that can help manage symptoms include physical therapy, occupational therapy, acupuncture, massage therapy and more.
-Surgery is only used to restore function to severely damaged joints.
-It can also be used if pain isn’t controlled with medication.
-Typically these are seen in the form of replacements like a knee or hip replacement.
+Side effects of taking these are weight gain, increased fat deposition around the face, redness of the face, increased blood pressure, increased blood sugar, and more (Johns Hopkins, 2020).

 Risk Factors and Complications